hbr/coqlib/docs/basics/propositions.md

 The inductive type `ex` has only one constructor `ex_intro` which needs an object and a proof that the object satisfies the required property.

-Note that type of the object whose existence in stated must be of the sort `Set` i.e. it is some datatype of an object in a program.

 The Coq library provides a notation shorthand for existential quantification so that the following two terms are equivalent.